qianghan/Kevin/README.md

 ```

 Key functions:
+- **Enhanced project initialization**: Creates required directory structure and basic components
 - **System dependency detection**: Identifies and installs required system packages
 - **Python environment setup**: Creates a virtual environment with the correct Python version
-- **Database setup**: Configures MongoDB with Docker
+- **Database setup**: Configures MongoDB with Docker, including automatic creation of Docker configuration
-- **Frontend setup**: Installs all Node.js dependencies
+- **Frontend setup**: Installs all Node.js dependencies and creates placeholder components if needed
-- **Backend setup**: Installs Python dependencies
+- **Backend setup**: Installs Python dependencies and creates starter files if needed
 - **Environment configuration**: Creates default `.env` files
+- **Resumable installation**: Can be restarted if interrupted and will continue from the last completed step

-The script is designed to work on both macOS and Linux environments, with detailed logging to help troubleshoot any issues during installation.
+The script is designed to work on both macOS and Linux environments, with detailed logging and visual progress indicators to help troubleshoot any issues during installation.

 #### 2. `start-kevin.sh`